-- a) The credit earned in repeated courses will only be counted one time for completion of degree/certificate requirements unless otherwise noted in the course description. - b) A student may enroll in concurrent sections of a course only if the course is numbered 000-099. - c) Repeated courses may not be eligible for federal Financial Aid funding. - d) An individual student's repeat enrollments in specific courses may be restricted if it is determined to be in the best interest of the student or College.
+- The credit earned in repeated courses will only be counted one time for completion of degree/certificate requirements unless otherwise noted in the course description - A student may enroll in concurrent sections of a course only if the course is numbered 000-099 - Repeated courses may not be eligible for federal Financial Aid funding - An individual student's repeat enrollments in specific courses may be restricted if it is determined to be in the best interest of the student or College

 All grades appear on the permanent transcript.
-Included in the cumulative grade point average is the highest single grade earned in a course and all applicable grades earned in repeatable (subsection [a] above) courses.
+Included in the cumulative grade point average is the highest single grade earned in a course and all applicable grades earned in repeatable courses.